AlyneSoares/wiki_bdd/README.md

      - -b or --browser, to chose the browser (eg `--browser=firefox`)
      - -s or --speed, to change the test speed between 0.1 and 1 (slower to faster) (eg `--speed=0.3`)
      - -t or --timeout, to change deafult 400000 miliseconds (eg `-timeout=10000`)
      - to run specific feature, use chosenFeature.feature (eg. `login.feature` )
+     - to run specific scenario, use chosenFeature.feature:XX XX = the code line of the scenario (eg: `login.feature:44`)
      - awalys start with `$ npm test --`

   Example: